DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 pulumi --non-interactive plugin ls
 ```

-> For macOS users: Internet Sharing needs to be enabled for the networking to work properly.
-Enable it in System Settings -> General -> Sharing.
+> For macOS users: Internet Sharing might need to be enabled for the networking to work properly.
+Enable it in System Settings -> General -> Sharing if you find problems with the VM networks.
 It does not matter which interface you enable it on, as long as it is enabled and the connection being shared is the one you use for Internet connection.
+We'd also appreciate it if you reported it to the eBPF platform team, as it's not clear still whether Internet Sharing needs to be enabled at some point or not.

 ## Getting started